-Rebecca Thompson, Ph.D., is the Senior Director of Quality at Cell Culture Company (formerly Biovest International) in Minneapolis, MN.
-Cell Culture Company provides custom manufacturing solutions for biologics.
-Services include custom cell culture, purification and analytical testing for RUO, IVD, GMP, QSR and FDA-approved products.
-Specifically Rebecca oversees technology transfer, environmental monitoring, and release testing.
+Rebecca Thompson, Ph.D., is the Vice President of Quality at Cell Culture Company (formerly Biovest International) in Minneapolis, MN.
+Cell Culture Company provides custom protein manufacturing.
+Services include cell culture, purification, development, quality, and analytical testing for research use only (RUO), in-vitro diagnostics (IVD), and cGMP applications in academia, clinical trials and life sciences.
+Specifically Rebecca oversees Quality Control and Quality Assurance including technology transfer, environmental monitoring, and release testing.

 Previously, Dr. Thompson was a Quality Control Senior Scientist at Biovest International, a personalized medicine company specializing in Dasiprotimut-T, an autologous therapeutic cancer vaccine to fight non-Hodgkin’s lymphoma.
 She developed and validated bioanalytical assays for different stages of the vaccine process.
 Her direct responsibility involved the completion of eight ELISAs on the Tecan robotics system.
-This phase III clinical trial drug product was filed with the EMA for marketing approval in the European Union.
+This phase III clinical trial drug product was filed with the EMA for marketing approval.